Studies suitable for exchange students

 Please note that while the ECTS system is based on an expectancy of the distribution of different grades, the Finnish system is not.
 That means that in the Finnish system there is no rule or expectation as to how big a proportion of the participants in any given study unit can be given what grade; each student is graded on one´s individual performance, not in relation to the performance of others as such.

 Each and every incoming exchange student to Laurea is required to make a learning agreement for their exchange studies.
-A Learning agreement contains the studies you intend to do during your exchange at Laurea and information how they will be recognised by your home insititution.
+A Learning agreement contains the studies you intend to do during your exchange at Laurea and information how they will be recognised by your home institution.
 The Learning agreement must be signed by you, your home institution and also by the academic contact person at Laurea.
-Applicants who have been accepted to Laurea will be instructed (with a seperate email) about the Learning Agreement process.
-When you have decided which courses and/or project modules you would like to take, enrol for them and fill in the learning agreement, get it approved and signed by your home institution and after that send it to the academic contact person at Laurea who will also sign the learning agreement and return it back to you by email.
+Applicants who have been accepted to Laurea will be instructed (with a separate email) about the Learning Agreement process.
+When you have decided which courses and/or project modules you would like to take, fill in the learning agreement, get it approved and signed by your home institution and after that send it to the academic contact person at Laurea who will also sign the learning agreement and return it back to you by email.
 The learning agreement should be approved by all three parties (you, your home institution and Laurea).
-The signed learning agreement will be returned to you after your enrolments have been checked.
+You will need to enrol for courses following the instructions provided to you with your acceptance email.
+The signed learning agreement will be returned to you after your course selections have been checked.

 Please find a learning agreement template here